awsdocs/aws-greengrass-developer-guide/doc_source/obj-detection-connector.md

 These connectors have the following requirements:
 + AWS IoT Greengrass Core Software v1\.9\.3 or later\.
 + [Python](https://www.python.org/) version 3\.7 installed on the core device and added to the PATH environment variable\.
 + Dependencies for the Amazon SageMaker Neo deep learning runtime installed on the core device\.
-For more information, see [Installing Neo Deep Learning Runtime Dependencies on the AWS IoT Greengrass Core](#obj-detection-connector-config)\.
+For more information, see [Installing Neo deep learning runtime dependencies on the AWS IoT Greengrass core](#obj-detection-connector-config)\.
 + An [ML resource](ml-inference.md#ml-resources) in the Greengrass group\.
 The ML resource must reference an Amazon S3 bucket that contains an object detection model\.
 For more information, see [Amazon S3 model sources](ml-inference.md#s3-ml-resources)\.
 **Note**
 The model must be a Single Shot Multibox Detector or You Only Look Once v3 object detection model type\.
 It must be compiled using the Amazon SageMaker Neo deep learning compiler\.
 For more information, see [Object Detection Model Requirements](#obj-detection-connector-req-model)\.
 + <a name="req-image-classification-feedback"></a>The [ML Feedback connector](ml-feedback-connector.md) added to the Greengrass group and configured\.
 This is required only if you want to use the connector to upload model input data and publish predictions to an MQTT topic\.
 + [AWS IoT Greengrass Machine Learning SDK](lambda-functions.md#lambda-sdks-ml) v1\.1\.0 is required to interact with this connector\.

-### Object Detection Model Requirements<a name="obj-detection-connector-req-model"></a>
+### Object detection model requirements<a name="obj-detection-connector-req-model"></a>

 The ML Object Detection connectors support Single Shot multibox Detector \(SSD\) and You Only Look Once \(YOLO\) v3 object detection model types\.
 You can use the object detection components provided by [GluonCV](https://gluon-cv.mxnet.io) to train the model with your own dataset\.
 Or, you can use pre\-trained models from the GluonCV Model Zoo:
 + [Pre\-trained SSD model](https://gluon-cv.mxnet.io/build/examples_detection/demo_ssd.html)